ClimateMisinformation/cm-data-science/README.md

 You will find text preprocessing and embedding pipeline in the text_preprocessing directory.

-In the models directory you will find the implementation of several models and their performance evaluation
+In the models directory you will find the implementation of several models and their performance evaluation.

+Notebooks directory contains any additional EDA.

-### Install dependences
+### Option 1.
+Install dependences

-#####One time only:
+##### One time only:
 - Set up virtual environment and add this environment to ipykernel.
 - The virtual environment allows you to install and use specific packages for this project without interfering with other projects.